Make your Venmo transactions private. Seriously

 Another storyline follows two couples, one that’s fighting and another that’s flirting, through the very real comments on their Venmo transactions.
 In a third story, Duc follows a woman she dubs the “yoloist” for completing 965 transactions over eight months for soda, alcohol, fast food, and sweets.
 Each person’s name has been changed in the project to preserve their privacy–even if it never occurred to them to do so in the real world.

 Duc says that finding the source data was incredibly easy.
 Unlike many tech companies’ APIs, Venmo’s API needs no authentication or permission to use it.
-As a result, she was able to download all of the data from 2017–all 207,984,218 public transactions–simply by clicking on a public link.
+As a result, she was able to download all of the public data from 2017–all 207,984,218 public transactions–simply by clicking on an easily accessible link.
 “It’s normal for users to say, ‘I expect this service to prioritize my privacy,'” Duc says.
 “But in the case of Venmo, you’d be disappointed.
 They just don’t care about that.”

 After downloading all the data, Duc dug through it using simple searches, like one for the highest numbers of transactions.
 That search yielded another story she calls “The Corn Dealer,” where she delves into the data for a fruit cart vendor who has more than 8,000 transactions for 2017.
 On the site, Duc visualizes the number of times the vendor’s most frequent customer visited him–34 times in 2017–and showed what she ordered on each visit.